-Ryan Higgins is the creative force of Daybreak Dreams Design.
-He has been flameworking glass into art for over twenty-five years.
-In 2016 his career path steered toward the memorial trade while working with clients who’d lost loved ones and pets.
-Daybreak Dreams was born.
-Ryan discovered a more meaningful purpose in his work.
-Infusing cremated remains into glass imbued it with an extraordinary spirit.
-He says, “I deeply feel the connections made between me (the artist), the deceased, and the survivors.
-It fuels my drive to deliver the best of myself for each memorial glasswork.”
+Meet Ryan Higgins, the creative force behind Daybreak Dreams Design.
+With over twenty-five years of experience, Ryan has been flameworking glass into impressive artwork.
+In 2016, he turned his attention to the memorial trade, working with clients who had lost loved ones and pets, and Daybreak Dreams was born.
+By infusing cremated remains into the glass, Ryan discovered a new sense of purpose in his work, imbuing it with an extraordinary spirit.
+"I deeply feel the connections made between me (the artist), the deceased, and the survivors.
+It fuels my drive to deliver the best of myself for each memorial glasswork," he says.

-If you're interested in our cremation glasswork, you can find our collection of glass cremation necklaces here.
-Also, if you have any questions about our process or our custom cremation glasswork, please feel free to contact us.
-We’re always happy to help.
+If you're interested in our cremation glasswork, please visit our collection of glass cremation necklaces.
+We're also happy to answer any questions you have about our process or custom cremation glasswork, so please don't hesitate to contact us.